-- Review all posting requirements applicable to your company. - Update the company's postings to ensure compliance with both federal and state law. - Review the company's new hire materials to ensure that they include the required notices. - In January, distribute the annual CEPA and gender-equality notices to all employees, and update the company's New Jersey Wage Payment notice to show the new minimum wage. - Consider including a written policy on the SAFE Act in your employee handbook and distributing a copy of the NJDOL SAFE Act notice to all employees and to new employees at the time of hiring.
+- Review all posting requirements applicable to your company. - Update the company's postings in each New Jersey location to ensure compliance with federal, state, and municipal law. - Review the company's new hire materials to ensure that they include the required notices. - This month, distribute the annual CEPA and gender-equality notices to all employees, and update the company's New Jersey Wage Payment notice to show the new minimum wage. - If you have not already done so, consider including a written policy on the SAFE Act in your employee handbook and distributing a copy of the NJDOL SAFE Act notice to all employees and to new employees at the time of hiring.